maryi/CSCW-Project/Project report/ReportDocument.md

 Complicating this further is the wide array of collaborative technologies now available via the Internet.
 Many collaborative technologies provide inherent affordances which facilitate types of collaborative activity.
 The challenge for users engaging in collaborative work, is matching the appropriate technology to their specific needs.

 We believe that if users take the time to reflect upon and describe the type of collaborative work they seek to conduct, this information can be used to suggest appropriate collaborative tools.
 The recently proposed MoCA framework (Lee & Paine, 2015) provides a useful lens for describing collaborative work.
-Our intent is to test and/or extend the MoCA framework when used to support decision making when choosing computer systems and software which support specific work scenarios.
+Our intent is to test and extend -if required- the MoCA framework when used to support decision making when choosing computer systems and software which support specific work scenarios.
 As such, this study is driven by the following research questions:

  * **RQ1** Can articulation of collaborative work using the MoCA framework be used to assist in the identification of appropriate collaborative systems and software for facilitating collaborative work?